rtous/deepquake/README.md

 # DeepQuake

+## Setup

-## 1 Setup environment (local machine)
+### 1 Setup environment (local machine)

-NOTE: I tried the setup both on Mac (El Capitan) and Linux.
-Each one required its own tricks, which are probably not well documented here, but nothing extraordinary.
+NOTE: We tried the setup both on Mac and Linux.
+As the project many old libraries (including tensorflow 0.12) the setup may become troublesome (each time we do it we found new problems).
+Good luck.

 Let's first create and activate a Python's virtualenv (let's assume you save your Python virtualenvs within MY_VIRTUALENVS folder, e.g. $HOME/virtualenvs):